Should I Accept the First Insurance Settlement After a Scranton Car Accident?

 Do I Need to Go to Court?

 If on the other hand, the insurance company refuses to negotiate a fair offer, then a personal injury lawyer can ensure that they provide fair compensation by taking legal action in a court of law.
 Sometimes merely filing a personal injury claim can bring the insurance company back to the table to make a settlement offer that is much fairer.

 If on the other hand, a case does enter into a litigation process, a personal injury attorney can best argue the case before a judge or jury, by providing a police report, expert witnesses, and other evidence to establish fault of the other driver, and often obtaining a jury verdict that is much higher than the insurance settlement offer.

 Contact Munley Law Personal Injury Attorneys Today for a Free Consultation

-If you have been injured in a car accident, then before you accept the insurance company’s offer, contact Munley Law Personal Injury Attorneys to find out what kind of compensation you might truly be entitled to receive.
+If you have been injured in a car accident in Scranton, then before you accept the insurance company’s offer, contact Munley Law Personal Injury Attorneys to find out what kind of compensation you might truly be entitled to receive.
 For over 60 years, Munley Law Personal Injury Attorneys has represented hundreds of thousands of accident victims throughout Pennsylvania to get the compensation needed to get them back on their feet.